From the Driver’s Standpoint: A Deeper Dive into Drivetrain Preferences

 - Mixed-Condition Versatility: Whether on a gravel path, wet road, or even light off-roading, AWD can handle diverse terrains, providing a versatile driving experience.

-- RWD is often the choice for purists and enthusiasts who cherish a raw, connected driving experience, especially on clear days or on the racetrack.
+- RWD is the choice for purists and enthusiasts who cherish a raw, connected driving experience, especially on clear days or on the racetrack.